kyleraywed/dei/README.md

     })

     // Fourth?
 NO!
 Reduce will ALWAYS be the LAST thing to run, it can only be declared
-    // one time or it returns an error, and it returns a slice of a single element.
+    // one time or it returns an error.
+Returns a promise and an error.
+Before Apply(),
+    // promise.Get() returns nil.
+On Apply(), the promise is fulfilled, and promise.Get()
+    // will return a value.
+Alternatively, Apply() will return a length 1 slice of T with
+    // the same value.
-    // Apply() will error if the working slice is empty when the reduce order is given. err := pipeline.Reduce(func(acc int, value int) int {
+    _, err := pipeline.Reduce(func(acc int, value int) int {
         return acc + value
     })
     if err != nil {